Survey on Combinatorial Register Allocation and Instruction Scheduling: Instruction Scheduling

-\paragraph{Modern approaches.}
+\paragraph{Modern approaches}

-In 2000, a publication by Wilken~\etal{}~\cite{Wilken2000} triggers a new phase in the combinatorial instruction scheduling research.
-This phase is characterized by a higher ambition on scalability where the goal is to solve the largest basic blocks (containing thousands of instructions) from established benchmarks such as SPEC95 and SPEC2000.
-The focus shifts from being able to deal with highly irregular architectures to \begin{inparaenum}[] \item understanding and exploiting the structure of the DG (the main structure of instruction scheduling), and \item improving the underlying solving techniques by applying problem-specific knowledge. \end{inparaenum}
+Wilken~\etal{} triggered a new research phase in combinatorial instruction scheduling~\cite{Wilken2000}.
+This phase is characterized by a higher ambition on scalability where the goal is to solve the largest basic blocks (containing thousands of instructions) from established benchmark suites such as SPEC95 and SPEC2000~\cite{CPU}.
+The focus shifts from being able to deal with highly irregular architectures to \begin{inparaitem}[] \item understanding and exploiting the structure of the DG (a key structure of instruction scheduling), and \item improving the underlying solving methods by applying problem-specific knowledge. \end{inparaitem}